Freda Smith (clergy): Career

 In California, Smith became a political activist and an activist for gay rights.

 Using her passion about human rights, she joined the Bobby Kennedy Presidential election campaign in California in 1968.
 When he was assassinated, she decided to come out as a lesbian and a feminist and work to change laws in California.
 Coming out publicly was rare in those days before Stonewall; homosexuality was still against the law in California, was condemned by the Church, and considered to be a mental disease.
 She became co-chair of the California Committee for Sexual Law Reform and worked for the passage of Assemblyman Willie Brown's Assembly Bill 489 (Consenting Adult Sex Bill).
 She read her poem "Dear Dora/Dangerous Derek Diesel Dyke" to state legislators, including Lt.
 Gov. Mervyn M. Dymally who voted to break a tie in the California Senate and cause the bill to become law in 1975.

 During her efforts to reform the law, Smith learned of the Metropolitan Community Church which had been founded by the Rev. Troy Perry in 1968.
 She felt her calling, and joined the church.

 In 1972, Smith became the first woman minister and first lesbian to be ordained by the Metropolitan Community Church.
 The next year, she convinced the denomination to change its bylaws to use pronouns "he and she".
 She was the first woman elected to the board of elders in 1973, at the fourth general conference in Atlanta, when the board was expanded from four members to seven.

 In Denver in 1975, she co-performed with Robert Sirico the first U.S. same-sex wedding with a government-issued civil marriage license.
 Ultimately, the MCC became a leader in Christian social action, promoting women's equality including ordination of women clergy, inclusive language, and a theology of inclusion for everyone.

 Smith served as senior pastor of MCC Sacramento from 1972 to 2005.
 In 2005, she retired and became director of the Reverend Elder Freda Smith Ministries, and to continue her writing to preserve the early history of LGBTQI Christians.

+Smith died in 2019, at the age of 84, survived by her partner Kathleen Meadows, in Amador County, California.